 Printing from your personal devices has never been easier.

-The King’s University has transitioned to PaperCut as its printing services solutions, so use of the pCounter application and Xerox drivers on your machines is no longer necessary.
+The King’s University uses PaperCut as its printing services solutions, so use of the pCounter application and Xerox drivers on your machines is no longer necessary.

-First and foremost, let’s get started with the main print services user interface by following: https://ppc.kingsu.ca:9192 (we recommend bookmarking it for later use)
+Get started with the main print services user interface by following: https://ppc.kingsu.ca:9192 (tip: bookmark it for quick access).

 Log in with your King’s University login

-You can view account information, print job history, release any jobs currently held in the Master Student Queue as well as submit web print jobs.
+You can view account information, print job history, release any jobs currently held in the Master Student Queue, and submit web print jobs.

 Printing a File